sun-icon-medium Medium Light

 • Yellow and brown leaves – Old leaves may turn yellow and begin to brown.
 These should be removed.

-1. Iris Rafkin (verified owner)
+1. Iris Rafkin Verified Buyer

 the plant is absolutely beautiful.

-• Sue Waltzer (store manager)
+• Sue Waltzer Verified Buyer

 We are so glad you’re happy with it!